-Make the most of a long weekend with a hands-on kitchen project.
+Make the most of your time at home with a hands-on kitchen project that can involve everyone.
 Nutritious, homemade whole-wheat pasta calls for just a handful of ingredients and the method is simple — but it does take time.
 However, there’s nothing more satisfying than enjoying the results of your labor at the dinner table with a bowl of hearty, nutty pasta.

 1 1/2 cups (7 1/2 oz./235 g.) whole-wheat flour